omarJ10/omarJ10/README.md

 - 🌱 I’m currently learning **React and Angular**

-- 👯 I’m looking to collaborate on **MEAN projects And IOT projects**
+- 👯 I’m looking to collaborate on **MERN projects And Mobile App projects**

 - 💬 Ask me about **React, Symfony and Android**